 - 1/2 teaspoon sugar

-- Optional: 1-2 medium tomatoes (chopped into chunks)
+- Optional: 1 to 2 medium tomatoes (chopped into chunks)

-- Optional: 1-2 whole kaffir lime leaves (available at Asian food stores)
+- Optional: 1 to 2 whole kaffir lime leaves (available at Asian food stores)

 - Optional: 1 cinnamon stick